What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://docs.google.com/document/d/12F7l4yxNzzUAISZufEd9WFhQKSefVVo_QsPdTsWxZh8/edit?tab=t.0}{CADP} \cite{CADPDataset} aims to cover on-road collisions among pedestrians and vehicles \cite{shah2018accident}.
-It contains 1416 accident video segments extracted from 230 YouTube videos, and annotations are created for 205 videos.
-However, while authors claim that these videos are closely related to their objective \cite{shah2018accident}, some are irrelevant to road collisions.
-As revealed by the samples in Fig.~\ref{fig:CADP_visualization} (a), some segments are captured in disparate scenarios.
-As indicated in Figs.~\ref{fig:CADP_visualization} (b) and (c), some segments depict non-vehicular transport or near-miss incidents.
-Furthermore, as shown in Fig.~\ref{fig:CADP_visualization} (d), which presents four sequential sample frames extracted at 5 FPS from segments-004 in `3p\_-1RjvCmw.mp4', a significant portion of CADP segments inappropriately mix multiple irrelevant video sequences.
-Moreover, for each annotated video, temporal and spatial labels are created for the start and end frames of the collision only, denoting the start and end position of collision participants.
-However, as clarified in \cite{CADPReadMe} and demonstrated in Fig.~\ref{fig:CADP_visualization} (e), the annotated bounding boxes and temporal labels are dummies, and the classes of collision participants are not defined, limiting CADP to binary video-level classification.
-The aforementioned data quality issues necessitate additional comprehensive video preprocessing and meticulous annotation prior to potential application.
+\paragraph{\textbf{CADP:}} CADP \cite{CADPDataset} aims to cover road collisions between pedestrians and vehicles \cite{shah2018accident}.
+It contains \href{https://docs.google.com/document/d/12F7l4yxNzzUAISZufEd9WFhQKSefVVo_QsPdTsWxZh8/edit?tab=t.0}{1416 accident video segments} selected from 230 YouTube videos, with annotations for 205 videos.
+However, some are irrelevant to road collisions.
+For example, Fig.~\ref{fig:CADP_visualization} (a) shows a typical disparate scenario, while Figs.~\ref{fig:CADP_visualization} (b) and (c) reveal non-vehicular transport and near-miss incidents.
+Furthermore, as presented by the four sequential sample frames in Fig.~\ref{fig:CADP_visualization} (d), extracted from the same segment, a significant portion of CADP inappropriately mixes multiple irrelevant video sequences.
+Moreover, although temporal and spatial labels are created at the start and end frames for the collision participants, as clarified in \cite{CADPReadMe} and demonstrated in Fig.~\ref{fig:CADP_visualization} (e), the bounding boxes and temporal labels are dummies, and the participant class is undefined, limiting CADP to binary video-level classification.
+These data quality issues necessitate additional comprehensive video preprocessing and meticulous annotation prior to potential application.